yasmin595/tenth-assignment-repo-p/README.md

-website name is freelancer task marketplace . live site url is  https://tenth-assignment-repo.web.app in my website i use react router, express js , mongodb, .
+website name is freelancer task marketplace . live site url is  https://tenth-assignment-repo.web.app in my website i use html, css, javaScript,   react-router, express.js , mongodb,.
-In my website I use npm package like tailwind css, daisy UI, i use tootlip, swiper slider, type writer etc. my website is create for freelancer . in my website you can post your task you can see other post. you can delete post post . you can update your post.
+In my website I use npm package like tailwind css, daisy UI, i use tootlip, swiper slider, type-writer etc. my website is create for freelancer . in my website you can post your task you can see other task . you can delete your task  . you can update your post .